splunk/step/scrimmages/firefire/README.md

 This is just formatting the URL, making a request using `requests.get`, and then parsing the response with `json.loads`, yielding each object.

-## Validating the data<a id="orgheadline6"></a>
+## Validating the data<a id="orgheadline6"></a> <<RBC: Not sure what value this heading adds.
+You're not discussing validating the data.
+It seems like we could delete this and just have the following as a paragraph after the above.
+Unless you plan to write more here?>>

 With that, we should be able to get data from Socrata.
-Let's play around with it a little bit.
+We can play around with it a little bit.

-# Making the Map<a id="orgheadline20"></a>
+# Making the map<a id="orgheadline20"></a>

 Now that we have data flowing, it's time to take a look at our visualization.
 There are two visualizations known as 'heatmaps'.
 The first is a matrix plot that uses color to encode the correspondence of two categorical variables.
-This type of heatmap is a native visualization as of Splunk 6.4.
+This type of heatmap is a native visualization as of Splunk Enterprise 6.4.

 The type of heatmap we want to play with is a map type where the geographic frequency of an event is highlighted in color.
-The [Leaflet](http://leafletjs.com/) mapping library has a heatmap plugin named [Leaflet.heat](https://github.com/Leaflet/Leaflet.heat)- we will use that.
+The [Leaflet](http://leafletjs.com/) mapping library has a heatmap plugin named [Leaflet.heat](https://github.com/Leaflet/Leaflet.heat), we will use that.

-## Registering the visualization with Splunk<a id="orgheadline8"></a>
+## Registering the visualization with Splunk Enterprise<a id="orgheadline8"></a>

-Our first step is telling Splunk that we have a new visualization.
+Our first step is telling Splunk Enterprise that we have a new visualization.
 We do this in visualizations.conf:

 \#+INCLUDE code python ./firefire/default/visualizations.conf

 The name of the stanza is going to point to where we place files for our visualization.
-In our case, Splunk will look in `appserver/static/visualizations/geoheatmap`.
-Specifically it's going to load two files in that directory- `visualization.js` and `visualization.css`.
+In our case, Splunk Enterprise will look in `appserver/static/visualizations/geoheatmap`.
+Specifically it is going to load two files in that directory, `visualization.js` and `visualization.css`.

 ## Getting the libraries we need<a id="orgheadline9"></a>

 The template in the [Custom Visualization Tutorial](http://docs.splunk.com/Documentation/Splunk/6.4.0/AdvancedDev/CustomVizTutorial) sets up a great build system to use for your visualization.
-It uses both [npm](https://www.npmjs.com/) and [webpack](https://webpack.github.io/)- npm to obtain the libraries to use, and webpack to compile it all into a single library that can be loaded when the visualization is to be rendered.
+It uses both [npm](https://www.npmjs.com/) and [webpack](https://webpack.github.io/), <<RBC: When I go to this link I just see a message to fork me on github, maybe we want to send them directly here: https://github.com/webpack/webpack.
+I was checking to see if it needed to be capitalized.>> npm to obtain the libraries to use, and webpack to compile it all into a single library that can be loaded when the visualization is to be rendered. <<RBC: "is ready to be rendered" or "is rendered"?
+It feels like there's either a word missing or too many words here.
+But it may be fine from a dev perspective.>>

 First, let's specify our dependencies.
 In `package.json`, add leaflet and leaflet.heat to the `dependencies` section.